epiproject/FaST-LMM-HPC/README.md

     $ git clone https://github.com/epiproject/FaST-LMM-HPC.git

-  Select your branch (in this case 'master').
+  Select your branch (in this case 'multi-gpu').

-    $ git checkout master
+    $ git checkout multi-gpu

   Follow the same steps that Fast-LMM section "Detailed Package Install Instructions" (see "https://github.com/MicrosoftGenomics/FaST-LMM") for install python package.
   Also you need install the package: